 - Divide the syrup among the jars.

-- Cover the jars and keep them in the refrigerator.
+- Cover the jars and store them in the refrigerator.

 Notes

-- Figs from northern Europe are less sweet than fruits from Africa and therefore are very suitable for this preservation method.
-This way you give them extra flavor.
+- Figs from Northern Europe are less sweet than those from Africa and are therefore very suitable for this method, which gives them extra flavor.

-- The preserved figs get more flavor every day.
-So it's a great thing if you make them a bit earlier, so the taste even better.
+- The figs get more flavorful every day.
+So it's okay if you make them earlier.

 Leave a Reply